Royal Marechaussee: Future

-The Royal Marechaussee wants to better define its tasks so that tasks can be carried out in a targeted manner.
-The KMar also wants to be deployed more as a team, in the future and to avoid having to operate as an individual.
-At the same time, it wants to operate better through automation and the purchase of new systems, especially with regard to ICT and tactical deployment of vehicles/boats and aircraft.

-The purchase of new equipment is also part of this, including the GBB (Armed Civil Aviation Security) and the HRB (High Risk Security) are getting new ballistic vests.
-The YPR-765 is also being replaced with the Iveco Medium Tactical Vehicle.
+In a 2020 interview, Commander of the Royal Marechaussee Hans Leijtens laid out the future direction of the Royal Marechaussee.
+He said that the Royal Marechaussee wants to better define its tasks so that they can be carried out in a targeted manner.
+Additionally he wanted the Royal Marechaussee to be deployed only as teams of personnel in the future and not as individuals.
+Additionally he wanted the Royal Marechaussee to update equipment so it kept up with new technological developments.
+To this end, the Gewapende Beveiliging Burgerluchtvaart (Armed Civil Aviation Security) and the Hoog Risico Beveiliging (High Risk Security) units have been equipped with new ballistic vests, and the YPR-765 infantry fighting vehicle is being replaced with the Iveco Medium Tactical Vehicle.
 Dutch Defense Vehicles (DDV) is also working on a mobile command post and a mobile interrogation room, both based on the Iveco Daily.
 DDV calls these vehicles AthenA.